rse-ops/landscape/README.md

 because so many modern applications are web-based (or extend beyond HPC) it's important to consider that set as part of a larger scientific, or research software engineering, universe.

-This project is a community initiative started at LLNL by [@vsoch](https://github.com/vsoch) and under the umbrella of the [RADIUSS](https://software.llnl.gov/radiuss/policies/) initiatives.
+This landscape and the [RSE-ops community](https://github.com/rse-ops) is a community initiative started at LLNL by [@vsoch](https://github.com/vsoch) and under the umbrella of the [RADIUSS](https://software.llnl.gov/radiuss/policies/) initiatives.

 ## The Landscape

-To learn more about RSE-ops, we invite you to visit the [landscape](https://rse-radiuss.github.io/rse-ops).
+To learn more about RSE-ops, we invite you to visit the [landscape](https://rse-ops.github.io/landscape).

 ## Quick Start